Chromite

 Chromite is a crystalline mineral composed primarily of iron(II) oxide and chromium(III) oxide compounds.
-It can be represented by the chemical formula of FeCr_{2}O_{4}.
+It can be represented by the chemical formula of auto=yes|FeCr2O4.
 It is an oxide mineral belonging to the spinel group.
-The element magnesium can substitute for iron in variable amounts as it forms a solid solution with magnesiochromite (MgCr_{2}O_{4}).
-Substitution of the element aluminium can also occur, leading to hercynite (FeAl_{2}O_{4}).
+The element magnesium can substitute for iron in variable amounts as it forms a solid solution with magnesiochromite (auto=yes|MgCr2O4).
+Substitution of the element aluminium can also occur, leading to hercynite (auto=yes|FeAl2O4).
 Chromite today is mined particularly to make stainless steel through the production of ferrochrome (FeCr), which is an iron-chromium alloy.

 Chromite grains are commonly found in large mafic igneous intrusions such as the Bushveld in South Africa and India.
 Chromite is iron-black in color with a metallic luster, a dark brown streak and a hardness on the Mohs scale of 5.5.

 Properties

 Chromite minerals are mainly found in mafic-ultramafic igneous intrusions and are also sometimes found in metamorphic rocks.
 The chromite minerals occur in layered formations that can be hundreds of kilometres long and a few meters thick.
 Chromite is also common in iron meteorites and form in association with silicates and troilite minerals.